YellowJacketLinux/lfs-rpmbootstrap/README.md

   [`git`](SPECS/git.spec).
 Fortunately the spec files I had written for my LFS 11.3 RPM system needed very little modification.
-* Secondly, I decided it would be good to package [`gdb`](gdb.spec) and `valgrind` now, so that package test suites that do more extensive testing when those packages are available can do that testing.
+* Secondly, I decided it would be good to package [`gdb`](gdb.spec) and [`valgrind`](SPECS/valgrind.spec) now, so that package test suites that do more extensive testing when those packages are available can do that testing.
 * Thirdly, I need to come up with a so-called ‘best practices’ for RPM spec files that I can use to audit my spec files.

-Currently I am working on getting `gdb` and `valgrind` packaged.
+Currently the first two are done, working on the third (in LaTeX, and not (yet) in a public git)

 Then I can go through the LFS book Chapter 8 in order, even rebuilding the packages I already built so they have the benefit of gdb/valgrind in the test